rachelleagarcia/rachelleagarcia.github.io/_posts/2020-05-04-legacy-htb.md

 <img src="/images/blog/legacy/nmapresults.jpg" alt="nmap results">

 <p>It looks like we have port 139 and 445 open, and based on the nmap scan, we might have also found the SMB OS, <i>Windows XP</i>.
-Before we exploit this box, let's verify that the OS is the right one by using Metasploit's auxiliary module to find out the SMB version.</p>
+Before we exploit this box, let's verify that the OS is the right one by using one of Metasploit's auxiliary module.</p>

 <p>To open up Meatsploit in Terminal, type in:</p>

 <code>msfconsole</code>

 Once Metasploit opens, we can use Metasploit's auxiliary module, smb_version.
-There's a lot of them auxiliary modules, so if you're not sure which one to use, we can search for it by typing in Metasploit:
+There's a lot of auxiliary modules, so if you're not sure which one to use, we can search for it by typing in Metasploit:

 <code>search smb_version</code>